LOYOLA UNIVERSITY CHICAGO

 ENGR 382 Computer Engineering Capstone Design I (4 Credit Hours)

-Pre-requisites: Restricted to Engineering Science majors; ENGR 351
+Pre-requisites: Restricted to Engineering majors; ENGR 351

 First part of the team-based Capstone Design series for Computer Engineering students.
 Students focus on the design of an industry-sponsored project with practical, economic, and ethical constraints.
 They learn the fundamentals of product development, quality, reliability, ethics and project management as it relates to the field of computer engineering.